mollyclare/design-dash/README.md

 Read the Facilitator's Guide for information about how to run it.
 The Facilitator's Guide assumes that you have done at least a little bit of design facilitation before.

-If you have changes you'd like to make, don't email Molly and ask her to make them!
-Open-source means YOU make the changes.
-If you want, you can then add your version (or a description of what you did) to this repository.
+If you have changes or feedback, don't email Molly and ask her to make changes!
+This is open-source, and that means YOU make the changes.
+For more info, look in the directory called "Experiences and Notes."

 More info about the background of this exercise at http://molly.is/writing/design-dash/.